Why yeast infections and bacterial vaginosis occur, and how to know the difference.

 Every healthy vagina has a combination of yeast and bacteria that grow naturally and live in harmony most of the time.
 When they are in balance everything is good, but when you have too much of one or the other, problems arise.
 Knowing what is happening and why is the first step in maintaining vaginal health.

-Causes: These infections can occur with no clear trigger, but they are often the result of taking antibiotics, which kill the natural bacteria in your body, and hormone fluctuations due to pregnancy or breast feeding.
+Yeast Infection Causes: These infections can occur with no clear trigger, but they are often the result of taking antibiotics, which kill the natural bacteria in your body, and hormone fluctuations due to pregnancy or breastfeeding.
 They can also be triggered by douches and sprays that disrupt the natural order of things, vagina-wise.
 Women with diabetes or a weakened immune system may also experience more frequent yeast infections because their bodies have a harder time maintaining that balance.

 Yeast infections are not contagious, and they are not considered a sexually transmitted disease.
 However, sex can cause a yeast infection when your own vaginal balance shifts in response to your partner’s genital chemistry.